DJavur/website7/content/blogs/blog1.md

 4. Badminton
 5. Handball

 In addition, I enjoy adventure sports as well and have done river-rafting, trekking, surfing, and paragliding.
-Even during my undergrad, I was part of several clubs.
+Even during my undergraduation, I was part of several clubs.
 Through these various endeavours, I have developed a strong sense of team-building and interpersonal skills.
 Apart from sports, I like to read and draw.
 I’ve read more than a 1000 books and I truly believe everyone should have a habit of reading as its a great way to help us to hone our imaginative skills.

 After high school, I took up engineering and have a degree in Instrumentation and Control Engineering from Manipal Institute of Technology, India.
 Going to an engineering college taught me a lot and helped me grow personally and professionally.
 Post college, I worked as an analyst for one of the fastest AI and analytics start-ups in India.
 Here, I worked on several different projects, including one in which I worked directly with the clients of a multibillion-dollar corporation, giving me the confidence to work with people of varying levels of experience and the ability to comprehend business from a technical standpoint.